Aersaud/YOLOL/Waypoint System/IPS Waypoint System/README.md

 ## WPDeltas Panel
 There are two version of the WPDelta panel available.
 Feel free to pick whichever one you want.
 You only need ONE.
--WPDelta_advanced.yolol will display your Deltas as a number.
+- WPDelta_advanced.yolol will display your Deltas as a number.
--WPDeltasText_advanced.yolol will display your Deltas as either OPENING/CLOSING.
+- WPDeltasText_advanced.yolol will display your Deltas as either OPENING/CLOSING.
 - Both will display your Distance to the WP and your Speed.